KirillOsenkov/MetadataTools/src/BinaryCompatChecker/readme.md

     @response.rsp            Response file containing additional command-line arguments, one per line.
     -?:                      Display help.

+-ignoreVersionMismatch can optionally specify a list of app.config file names (semicolon-separated) that should be ignored for version mismatch reporting.
+If there is a version mismatch that is covered by A.exe.config, but not B.exe.config, you can suppress warnings about B.exe.config using:
+-ignoreVersionMismatch:B.exe.config

 There is a separate command for the tool to replicate binding redirects from an app.config file to one or more other app.config files: checkbinarycompat -replicateBindingRedirects <source.exe.config> <destination.exe.config>+